googleworkspace/python-classroom-addon/README.md

     python main.py
     ```

-1. To load your app, either open the app in your browser or click the **Add-ons** button when creating an Assignment in [Google Classroom](https://classroom.google.com).
+1. To load your app, either open the app in your browser or select your application in the **Add-ons** menu when creating an Assignment in [Google Classroom](https://classroom.google.com).

 Useful Resources
 -------------